Foundation-Devices/passport2-hardware/electronics/README.md

 ## Project Structure

 ### Folder Organization
-The circuit board files are in several sub-folders under the `PCB` folder, which is the internal code name of Passport 2.
+The circuit board files are in several sub-folders under the `PCB` folder.

 - Assembly
+- Documentation
 - Fabrication
 - Source Files

 **Assembly** contains data for assembling components onto a bare circuit board.
 It includes drawings, bill of materials, and coordinates for pick-and-place and test points.

+**Documentation** contains simple PDF overview documents of the schematics and board design.

 **Fabrication** contains data for the circuit board fabricator.
 It includes drawings, Gerber files, and coordinates for drilling and test points.